Lemon Drop Shot Recipe

 Ice: Used in the cocktail shaker to dilute and mix the ingredients.

-Sugar: The shot glasses are rimmed in sugar, giving the shot a sweet and delicious flavor.
-It compliments the lemon, and we highly recommend adding some lemon zest to the sugar, too!
+Sugar: The shot glasses are rimmed with sugar, giving the shot a sweet, delicious flavor.
+It complements the lemon, and we highly recommend adding some lemon zest to the sugar, too!

 How to Make a Lemon Drop Shot